 The most common form of solicitation is the solicitation of prostitution.
 Prostitution and all its forms are highly criminalized in Arizona.
+Of all fifty states, Arizona has some of the harshest penalties for those found guilty of solicitation of prostitution.
 The seriousness of solicitation charges can vary from city to city, but in Phoenix, solicitation of prostitution is typically a misdemeanor.
-To be guilty of solicitation of prostitution, a person must:
+To be guilty of solicitation of prostitution in Arizona, a person must:

 - Command prostitution

 - Encourage prostitution

 - Solicits another person to engage in prostitution

 This means that both a person offering money in return for sex acts and a person offering sex acts for money are guilty of solicitation of prostitution.

 For solicitation to have occurred, the actual crime does not have to be committed.
 For instance, if someone solicits a prostitute to engage in sexual acts for money, but is arrested before any exchange of money or sex acts has taken place, that person is still guilty of solicitation, though they are not guilty of engaging in the act of prostitution.